FAQGURU/FAQGURU/topics/en/html5.md

 * https://github.com/FuelFrontend/Frontend-Developer-Interview-Preparation

 [[↑] Back to top](#HTML5)
 ### What kind of things must you be wary of when designing or developing for multilingual sites?
-(Expert)

 * Use `lang` attribute in your HTML.
 * Directing users to their native language - Allow a user to change his country/language easily without hassle.